Optimal universal quantum circuits for unitary complex conjugation: Acknowledgements

 \section{Acknowledgements}

 MS, TM are supported through grant Sonata 16, UMO-2020/39/D/ST2/01234 from the Polish National Science Centre.
 M.T.Q. acknowledges the Austrian Science Fund (FWF) through the SFB project BeyondC (sub-project F7103), a grant from the Foundational Questions Institute (FQXi) as part of the Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801110.
 It reflects only the authors' view, the EU Agency is not responsible for any use that may be made of the information it contains.
 ESQ has received funding from the Austrian Federal Ministry of Education, Science and Research (BMBWF).
 MH acknowledges support from the Foundation for Polish Science through IRAP project co-financed by the EU within the Smart Growth Operational Programme (contract no. 2018/MAB/5).
+For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.